ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 ## Start the ETHGas Commit module
 * Run `docker-compose -f docker-compose.yml up cb_ethgas_commit` to register in ETHGas Exchange
     * you will see the log `INFO successful registration, you can now sell preconfs on ETHGas!` if all goes well
+    * if the module encounters `ConnectionRefused` error when it tries to connect to `http://0.0.0.0:20000/signer/v1/get_pubkeys`, please wait for 20 minutes to retry

 ## Start the PBS module
 * Start the PBS module by running `docker-compose -f docker-compose.yml up cb_pbs`